oren/oren.github.io/articles/3-year-strategy/README.md

 <!-- numbers -->

-# Build a 3 Years Org Strategy
+# Build a 3-Year Org Strategy

 ## 1. How to Build a Strategy Using Liberating Structures